 For whom do you develop or provide these products, services or advisories?

-Land soil crop advisories and services were provided to farmers, development agents (DAs), agricultural SMS, retailors, dealers, students, universities, investors, governmental and non-governmental organizations, scientific community, unions, cooperatives, private sector, aviation, water bureau, health sector, climate change adaptation project, industries (beer and malt factories), legal authorities such as attorneys, courts and police.
+Land soil crop advisories and services were provided to farmers, development agents (DAs), agricultural SMS, retailers, dealers, students, universities, investors, governmental and non-governmental organizations, scientific community, unions, cooperatives, private sector, aviation, water bureau, health sector, climate change adaptation project, industries (beer and malt factories), legal authorities such as attorneys, courts and police.

 How is the information from LSC data presented to the users (map portal, GIS system, mobile app)?
 And is this the best way to present data to users?

-According to respondents, LSC data were presented to users in different forms, to mention some: mobile App, GIS system, map portal, picture and videos, web-based application, netcdf , data portal, IVR such as 8028 farmer hotlines, SMS, excel and report in pdf, social media, radio, TV, map data, areal map, soft copy through email and removable devises (e.g., flash disk), directly through oral communication with users, group telegram.
+According to respondents, LSC data were presented to users in different forms and formats, to mention some: mobile App, GIS system, map portal, picture and videos, web-based application, netcdf , data portal, IVR such as 8028 farmer hotlines, SMS, excel and report in pdf, social media, radio, TV, map data, areal map, soft copy through email and removable devices (e.g., flash disk), directly through oral communication with users, group telegram.

 Is there a digital data repository of LSC and climate related datasets in your organization?
 Are these datasets accessible as 1) catalogue service 2) web mapping service 3) APIs

 Digital data repositories don’t exist in ATJK and Basona Werana districts except for the Debre Berhan agricultural research center where establishment of central repositories for the available database are in progress and the NRLIS data repository of Debre Berhan University.
-Whereas at the national level, there are digital data repositories where some data (e.g., climate data) are open access and others are restricted and accessed upon request.
+Whereas at the national level, there are digital data repositories where some data (e.g., climate data) are available and open access, others data repositories are restricted and accessed upon request.
 These data repositories are found as catalogue service and web mapping.

 Do you have metadata available for all published: LSC-IS datasets?